ava-labs/avalanche-docs/docs/reference/subnet-evm/api.md

 eth_getActiveRulesAt([timestamp uint]) -> {rules: json}
 ```

-- `timestamp` specifies the timestamp to show the rukes active at this time.
+- `timestamp` specifies the timestamp to show the rules active at this time.
 If omitted it
   shows rules activated at the latest block timestamp.

 **Example Call:**